Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 What will happen during a bladder ultrasound?

 You will lie on a table.
 Your healthcare provider will put gel on your lower abdomen.
-He will then move a device called a transducer over that area.
+A device called a transducer will be moved over your lower abdomen.
 The transducer uses sound waves to make images of your bladder.
-He will ask you to urinate.
-Then he will take more images of your bladder when it is empty.
+Your provider will ask you to urinate.
+Then more images of your bladder will be taken when it is empty.